The Way Dogs Exit Cars Predict If You Will Have Calm Walks with Dogs

 All because you don't let your dog overstep you as their leader.

-HOW TO WIN THE WALK WITH THE DOGGY DAN DOG CALMING CODE
+HOW TO WIN THE WALK (FREE WEB CLASS)

 Their Energy Levels Are Retained to an Adequate Number